-IX Reporting Arrangements:

 The Staff Governance Committee reports to Orkney NHS Board.

-Approved minutes of the Staff Governance Committee will be presented to the NHS Orkney Board.
+Following a meeting of the Staff Governance Committee the Chair will present at the next Orkney NHS Board meeting an update from the meeting and any approved minutes.

 The Staff Governance Committee should annually and within three months of the start of the financial year provide a work plan detailing the work to be taken forward by the Staff Committee.